miyagawa/hubot-webhook/README.md

 ### HUBOT_WEBHOOK_PARAMS

-To verify that the request comes from this bot, you can set an extra parameter(s) in `HUBOT_WEBHOOK_PARAMS` that will be sent to the webhook URL along with the message.
+To verify that the request comes from this bot, you can set a static, extra list of parameter(s) in `HUBOT_WEBHOOK_PARAMS` that will be sent to the webhook URL along with the message.

     > export HUBOT_WEBHOOK_PARAMS="token=1234567890"

+### HUBOT_WEBHOOK_HMAC_SECRET

+To verify that the request comes from this bot even more securely, you can set an HMAC secret key that should be shared between Hubot and the receiver.

+    > export HUBOT_WEBHOOK_HMAC_SECRET=a068a22dbe1b0a577d3800a3233f5a23693ae920

+    miyagawa> /weather 94107
+    # -> POST ...
+    #    X-Webhook-Signature: sha1=dbdadeb3c4615399acd809cfb0d996ba0f31db41

+The signature is generated using HMAC's hexdigest using SHA1 algorithm, in such a way (in Node):

+    var crypto = require('crypto');
+    'sha1=' + crypto.createHmac('sha1', 'SECRET').update(post_body).digest('hex');

+If you're using Ruby, the same signature can be generated as:

+    require 'openssl'
+    'sha1=' + OpenSSL::HMAC.hexdigest(OpenSSL::Digest.new("sha1"), 'SECRET', post_body)

+See also [how to validate GitHub's webhooks](https://developer.github.com/webhooks/securing/#validating-payloads-from-github) which uses the same technique, but with a different header name.

 ### HUBOT_WEBHOOK_METHOD